surajkareppagol/CreateTT/README.md

 ## How to use CreateTT ?

 CreateTT uses two files: one containing the things you want to include in the timetable (the actions) and another file containing different times at which you want to do something.
-So, in the end, it is just a random action chooser from the list.

-Once the timetable has been generated, it will be converted into a SVG file and a HTML file.
+Once the timetable has been generated, it can be saved as `SVG`, `HTML` or `TXT` files.

+### What are `Action` and `Time` files ?

+The `Actions` and `Time` files contain the data needed to create time table, because `CreateTT` doesn't know what user does, so these files are used as data sources.

-The `Actions` and `Time` files can be in any formats, but below format is prepared.
+These files can be in any formats, but below format is preferred.

 ```txt
 Swim